 6) Eat at the World’s Best Restaurant

 Ok, so you’re probably not going to get a table at Noma, which has previously been voted the world’s best restaurant.
 But founder Rene Redzepi, who is considered the world’s most influential chef, recently opened 108 around the corner from Noma.
-108 is a more affordable alternative to Noma, and they share the fermentation lab that has helped make Copenhagen a top foodie destination.
+108 is a more affordable alternative to Noma, and they share the fermentation lab that has helped transform Copenhagen into a top foodie destination.

-8) Traditional Danish Food: Hakkebof or Pariserbof
+7) Enjoy a Traditional Danish Dish: Hakkebof or Pariserbof

 You have to try some traditional Danish dishes in Copenhagen and a must is Hakkebof.
 Hakkebof is a minced beef patty topped with fried onions, a fried egg and a side of red beets.
 Instead of a hamburger bun, carbs come solely in the form of boiled potatoes.
 We definitely recommend Restaurant Karla for this dish.

 Another popular minced beef dish in Denmark is Pariserbof.
 Pariserbof is served with a raw egg on the side and horseradish, and is typically eaten at lunch.
 As many people aren’t in to raw eggs, Hakkebof is the better bet for most.

 8) Take a Day Trip to Kronborg Palace, Home of Hamlet

 Your must day trip from Copenhagen is the setting for Shakespeare’s Hamlet.
 Kronborg Castle in Helsingor (Elsinore in English) was built in 1585 and is located 50 km north of Copenhagen.
 Comfortable trains conveniently connect Helsingor and Copenhagen every 20 minutes, and the ride only takes an hour.
 Buy the 24 hour pass and you’ll save a bunch over a roundtrip ticket.